MichelleGri/la-boulangerie/README.md

 ## Testing

 The website was tested by the wesbite developer, specific testing methods and tools, and other people.
-This was done to ensure the wesbite is in working order and performs as expected.
+This was done to ensure the website is in working order and performs as expected.

 #### Checks carried out by the website developer